AdobeDocs/experience-platform.en/help/landing/api-authentication.md

 ![Create new credentials to access Platform APIs.](././images/api-authentication/create-credentials.gif)

 Next, use the dropdown selector to open the credentials window, generate an access token, and get your API key and organization ID.
-Copy the credentials into the **[!UICONTROL Try it]** blocks on the API reference pages to start working with Platform APIs.
+Copy the credentials into the [**[!UICONTROL Try it]**](/help/release-notes/2024/may-2024.md#interactive-api-documentation) blocks on the API reference pages to start working with Platform APIs.

 ![Use the dropdown selector to view credentials and generate an access token.](././images/api-authentication/view-copy-credentials.gif)